 A little video from my recent road trip through Western Australia’s wildflower country in the mid-west, just four hours north of Perth!Continue reading “Video: Western Australia’s Wildflower Country”

-One of the greatest wildflower displays in the world happens each year in Western Australia.
-A wave of northerly blooms descends from June onwards, heading south as the weather warms into spring and early summer.
+One of the greatest wildflower displays in the world happens each year in Western Australia, as a wave of northerly blooms descend from June onwards, heading south as the weather warms into spring and early summer.
 There are lots of different regions to explore either by tour or self-drive roadtrip.

-Did you know there’s a place, just 60km south of Sydney where you can see glow worms!
-You don’t have to go to NZ!
-In fact, there are a number of places where you can see them on the east coast of Australia.
-The most convenient would have to be the Helensburgh Glow Worm Tunnel.Continue reading “Helensburgh Glow Worm Tunnel”
+There’s a place, just 60km south of Sydney where you can see a constellation of blue dots in the dark, that come from the glow worms.
+In fact, there are a number of places where you can see them on the east coast of Australia but the most convenient would have to be the Helensburgh Glow Worm Tunnels.Continue reading “Helensburgh Glow Worm Tunnel”